alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/nacos-config-example/readme.md

 ### Automatic Injection
-Nacos Config Starter implement `org.springframework.cloud.bootstrap.config.PropertySourceLocator` interface, and set order to 0.
+Nacos Config Starter implement `com.alibaba.cloud.bootstrap.config.PropertySourceLocator` interface, and set order to 0.

 In the startup phase of the Spring Cloud application, the corresponding data is obtained from the Nacos Server side, and the acquired data is converted into a PropertySource and injected into the PropertySources property of the Spring Environment. so the @Value annotation can also directly obtain the configuration of the Nacos Server side.

 ### Dynamic Refresh

 By default, Nacos Config Starter adds a listening function to all Nacos configuration items that have successfully acquired data.
-It will trigger `org.springframework.cloud.context.refresh.ContextRefresher` 's refresh method in real time when it detects changes in the server configuration.
+It will trigger `com.alibaba.cloud.context.refresh.ContextRefresher` 's refresh method in real time when it detects changes in the server configuration.

 If you need to dynamically refresh a bean, please refer to the Spring and Spring Cloud specifications.
 It is recommended to add `@RefreshScope` or `@ConfigurationProperties ` annotations to the class.

-Please refer to[ContextRefresher Java Doc](http://static.javadoc.io/org.springframework.cloud/spring-cloud-context/2.0.0.RELEASE/org/springframework/cloud/context/refresh/ContextRefresher.html) for more details.
+Please refer to[ContextRefresher Java Doc](http://static.javadoc.io/com.alibaba.cloud/spring-cloud-context/2.0.0.RELEASE/org/springframework/cloud/context/refresh/ContextRefresher.html) for more details.